osiam/connector4java/README.md

 The current version can be found at http://search.maven.org/#search|ga|1|osiam.

-Together with the OSIAM server it provides an easy to use OAuth2 SCIM based user login for Java.
+Together with OSIAM it provides an easy to use OAuth2 SCIM based user login for Java.

 ## Short OSIAM introduction

 OSIAM provides an easy and secure oauth2 standard login of users.
 It is also possible to assign users to groups with different roles.

-It is possible to run a dedicated OSIAM User and Group Server or to connect to an existing identity provider (like login over facebook).
+It is also possible to connect to an existing identity provider (like login over facebook).

 OSIAM provides three different ways to log in: